 Not only does it provide a fresh set of eyes to look at the problems, but it also brings in outside experience and different methods.
 Many industry consultants have been in dozens of plants similar to yours, and they know the best methods, practices, and processes for your industry.

 Some managers object to outside help because of the cost, or because they view it as “giving up.”
-The truth, however, is that a struggling company can’t afford not to hire outside help.
+The truth, however, is that a struggling company can’t afford to hire outside help.

 Why does it make sense to hire a consultant if you are struggling financially?